rozek/voltcloud-for-nodejs/README.md

 ### exported Functions independent of any Mandate ###

+* **`async function focusOnNewCustomer (EMailAddress:string, Password:string):Promise<void>`**<br>registers a new customer with the email address given by `EMailAddress`, sets the given `Password` as the initial password and sets him/her as the target for all following (customer-specific) requests.
+If configured for the current target application, this request will automatically send a customer confirmation email to the given address
+* **`async function resendConfirmationEMailToCustomer (EMailAddress?:string):Promise<void>`**<br>if configured for the current target application, this function will send another customer confirmation email to the address given by `EMailAddress` - if no such address is given, that email is sent to the current target customer
+* **`async function confirmCustomerUsing (Token:string):Promise<void>`**<br>confirms the email address given for a newly registered customer by providing the `Token` sent as part of a customer confirmation email.
+This token internally also specifies the customer to whom it was sent
+* **`async function startPasswordResetForCustomer (EMailAddress?:string):Promise<void>`**<br>if configured for the current target application, this function will send a password reset email to the address given by `EMailAddress` - if no such address is given, that email is sent to the current target customer
+* **`async function resetCustomerPasswordUsing (Token:string, Password:string):Promise<void>`**<br>sets `Password` as the new password for a customer by providing the `Token` sent as part of a password reset email.
+This token internally also specifies the customer to whom it was sent
+* **`async function CustomerRecord (CustomerId?:string):Promise<VC_CustomerRecord | undefined>`**<br>retrieves a record with all current VoltCloud settings for the customer given by `CustomerId` - if no such id is given, the current target customer's record will be retrieved.
+If no such customer exists (for the current target application), `undefined` is returned instead.
+See above for the internals of the delivered object

 ### exported Functions for Developer Mandates ###

+* **`async function actOnBehalfOfDeveloper (EMailAddress:string, Password:string):Promise<void>`**<br>uses the given `EMailAddress` and `Password` to request an "access token" from VoltCloud, which is then used to authenticate any non-public VoltCloud request.
+Note: `EMailAddress` and `Password` are kept in memory while the process is running in order to automatically refresh the token upon expiry<br>&nbsp;<br>

 ### exported Functions for Customer Mandates ###